ai-core-tools/hsu-docs/system/make/examples.md

 ## 🔄 **Multi-Repository Coordination**

-For Approach 3, you can coordinate builds across repositories:
+For Repository Approach 3, you can coordinate builds across repositories:

 ### **Parent Directory Coordination**
 ```make